aws-samples/serverless-patterns/s3-sqs-cdk-java/README.md

 # Amazon S3 to AWS SQS

-Sends notifications from S3 to SQS when an object is created
+Java CDK example that Sends notifications from S3 to SQS when an object is created.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/s3-sqs-cdk-java](https://serverlessland.com/patterns/s3-sqs-cdk-java)